RuanMV/ICT342/README.md

 # ICT342
 Final year project for ICT342

+Group 1: Jarad Little, Ryan Hipfner, Jeffrey Sperling, Ruan Vermaak, Darcy Yoon

-Source code for the database, web interface, and mobile interface.
+Source code for the database, mobile application, and website.

-Database source code in Database folder.
+Database source code is in the Database folder.

-Mobile Application source code Mobile Application folder and Mobile APK added in app folder for easy install.
+Mobile Application source code is in the Mobile Application folder and Mobile APK added in app folder for easy install.

+Website source code is in the Website folder.